SternI/EAC-Reverse/Fortnite/MouseClassServiceCallback.md

 **ExtraInformation** is the trick!
 Fortnite now only accept mouse input if **ExtraInformation** is set to a valid value.

-That’s why EAC hooks the mouse callback: it sets the correct **ExtraInformation**, ensuring that legitimate mouse input is accepted by the game.
+That's why EAC hooks the mouse callback: it sets the correct **ExtraInformation**, ensuring that legitimate mouse input is accepted by the game.

 Solution:
 Just add this to your input and make sure to call the callback directly like **Mouclass->MouseClassServiceCallback(...)**